Cheez0id/learningMERN/readme.md

  [25:25](https://youtu.be/-0exw-9YJBo?t=1525) - note that HERE Traversy decides to put the routes in getRoutes into consolidated lines of code (so, because get and post both use '/' and '/:id', respectively, you COULD do something like: `router.route('/').get(getGoals).post(setGoal)` - BUT I'm, choosing not to do that just yet)

+[28:20](https://youtu.be/-0exw-9YJBo?t=1700) - adding app.use express.json and express.urlencoded so that the types of data being transmitted are understood

 ## Technologies Used
 - Node